 resolves

-1 that Radiocommunication Study Group 1 should continue to take note of the special requirements of national spectrum management organizations from developing countries, as identified in Resolutions 9 and 10 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, and devote particular attention to these matters during the regular meetings of the Study Group and its Working Parties;
+1 that Radiocommunication Study Group 1 should continue to take note of the special requirements of national spectrum management organizations from developing countries, as identified in Resolution 9 (Rev. Dubai, 2014) and Resolution 10 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, and devote particular attention to these matters during the regular meetings of the Study Group and its Working Parties;

 2 that such meetings shall be aimed at developing practices and techniques to improve spectrum management and include discussions concerning the establishment of computer-aided spectrum management systems;